alan-turing-institute/clean-air-infrastructure/README.md

 }' >> .secrets/db_secrets_offline.json
 ```

+N.B In some cases your default username may be your OS user.
+Change the username in the file above if this is the case.

 ### Static data insert

 The database requires a number of static datasets.
 We can now insert `static data` into our local database.
-You will need a [SAS token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) to access static datafiles stored on Azure.
+You will need a [SAS token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) to access static data files stored on Azure.

 If you have access Azure you can log in to Azure from the [command line](#login-to-Azure) and run the following to obtain a SAS token: